Register for Free edWebinars Below

 - Easy, grab-and-go activities aimed at students’ news and media literacy in an election year.

-This edWebinar will be of interest to middle school through higher education teachers, librarians, and school leaders.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to middle school through higher education teachers, librarians, and school leaders.

 About the Presenter